 Problematical right from the start, the Soviet task was made very much more difficult by the fact that German bombers destroyed many of the Soviet signals and communications centres, naval bases and air bases in the area between Riga to Kronstadt, but most especially on Siauliai, Vilnius and Kaunas.

 At 09.30 on 22 June Kuznetsov ordered the III and XII Mechanised Corps to move into preplanned counterattack positions with the object of delivering flanking counterattacks on the 4th Panzergruppe, which had already broken through the Soviet forward positions to reach the line of the Dubysa (Dubissa) river.
-By 12.00 the Soviet divisions began to fall back, and the German columns then began to swing towards Raseiniai, where Kuznetsov was concentrating his own armour for a major counterattack planned for 23 June.
+By 12.00 the Soviet divisions began to fall back, and the German columns then began to swing toward Raseiniai, where Kuznetsov was concentrating his own armour for a major counterattack planned for 23 June.
 By the evening of 22 June the Soviet formations had fallen back to the Dubysa.

 To the north-west of Kaunas, forward elements of von Manstein’s LVI Corps (mot.) reached the Dubysa and seized the vital Ariogala road viaduct across it.
 Without this crossing the German armour could have become trapped in what was in effect a large but wholly natural anti-tank ditch, and a high-speed drive to Dvinsk would have been impossible.
-Meanwhile, to the south-west of Vilnius, more armour of the 3rd Panzergruppe, which had torn through the Soviet 11th Army with little loss of momentum, crossed the Niemen river over bridges which the Soviets had not had the time to prepare for demolition.
+Meanwhile, to the south-west of Vilnius, more armour of the 3rd Panzergruppe, which had ripped through the Soviet 11th Army with little loss of momentum, crossed the Niemen river over bridges which the Soviets had not had the time to prepare for demolition.

 By the end of 22 June the German armoured spearheads had crossed the Niemen and penetrated some 50 miles (80 km) into Soviet territory.

 On the following day Kuznetsov committed his armour to battle.
 Near Raseiniai the XLI Corps was counterattacked by the tanks of the III and XII Mechanised Corps.
 But the concentration of Soviet armour had already been seen by the Luftwaffe, which immediately threw heavy attacks against the tank columns of the XII Mechanised Corps to the south-west of Siauliai.
 The German air attacks were unopposed by the Soviet air forces, which had already lost most of their fighters to the German attacks on their parked aircraft on the preceding day, and devastated the Soviet armour, whose 23rd Tank Division suffered very severe losses.
-The division was savaged by Junkers Ju 88 medium bombers, which attacked at low level and set ablaze 40 vehicles, including tanks and lorries, in the first day of a battle that was to last for four days.
+The division was savaged by Ju 88 bombers, which attacked at low level and set ablaze 40 vehicles, including tanks and lorries, in the first day of a battle that was to last for four days.

 It was here that the Germans first encountered a Soviet unit equipped with KV heavy tanks.
 General Major Egor N. Soliankin’s 2nd Tank Division of the III Mechanised Corps attacked and overran elements of Generalmajor Franz Landgraf’s 6th Panzerdivision near Skaudvilė on 23 June after the German formation’s PzKpfw 35(t) tanks and its anti-tank weapons had revealed themselves to be all but totally ineffective against the Soviet heavy tanks, some of which ran out of ammunition but ran over and destroyed German anti-tank guns.